nosqlbench/nosqlbench/nb-vectordata/RUST_COMPATIBILITY.md

   `*vvec` extensions carry variable-length records.
 (The Rust source's `is_vvec_ext` still classifies `ivec` as variable; to be reconciled upstream.)
+- **The serde codec is a tree codec.** The reference's third codec deserializes into any serde target; Java has no serde, so `Codecs.TREE` produces the one target that stands for all of them — an insertion-ordered map of `String`, `Long`, `Double`, `Boolean`, `null`, lists, and nested maps, typed exactly as the JSON vernacular types the same record.
+A caller wanting a class binds it from that map.
+- **JSON parses in document order.** The JSON vernacular reads back with a minimal strict parser that keeps object keys in the order written, so a record round-tripped through JSON keeps its field order; the reference relies on its JSON library's map, whose order is that library's choice.
+  Numbers follow the reference's inference: no point or exponent and fits a long is an integer, anything else numeric is a float.
-- **Slab records are not decoded.** The reference reads slab records through its ANode codecs and binds them to operation parameters; this module carries none of that, so `openFacet` on a slab facet fails with an unsupported extension.
-Slab facets take part in everything that does not depend on what a record *is* — windows, shards, residency, planning, prefetch, and the whole-profile prebuffer — which is what a sized profile over a slab-backed dataset needs.
+- **Record binding forms are not ported.** The reference binds decoded records to operation parameters and walks MNode fields without allocating; both belong to workload generation, not to the access API, and are out of this module's scope.
+Slab facets take part in everything else — windows, shards, residency, planning, prefetch, the whole-profile prebuffer, and now records by ordinal.
 - **A windowed reader's `prebuffer` fetches its window.** The reference's windowed reader inherits a no-op `precache`; here the reader a view hands back for a windowed facet warms the same bytes the whole-profile prebuffer